oneryalcin/gemini-cli-sdk/README.md

 ## How It Works

 1. **Subprocess Execution**: Runs Gemini CLI as a subprocess
-2. **Structured Parsing**: Uses Gemini's native structured output to parse plain text into structured messages
+2. **Structured Parsing**: Currently uses Gemini's structured output to parse responses (migration to native JSON planned - see [#9](https://github.com/oneryalcin/gemini-cli-sdk/issues/9))
 3. **Type Safety**: Provides Pydantic models compatible with Claude SDK

+### Migration to Native JSON (Coming Soon)

-When Gemini CLI adds native JSON output support, the SDK will automatically switch to use it without requiring code changes.
+Gemini CLI v0.6.1+ supports native JSON output.
+The SDK will be updated to use this instead of LLM-based parsing, eliminating the ~50-200ms latency overhead.

 ## Contributing